-What you can borrow as a first time buyer
+What you can borrow for a first time buyer mortgage

 If you do have a history of bad credit, then you might want to consider looking at bad credit mortgage options.

 Mortgages typically run for 25 years but can be made longer or shorter depending on your situation.
 The loan is paid back monthly with interest added, so the more you have to put down as a deposit the better as it will reduce your monthly payments.

 Interest rates also vary, especially if you are a first time buyer, so it’s crucial you get the right deal for you.